 CIBC Miracle Day: Making a difference for kids in need

-This year, CIBC’s annual Miracle Day was held on December 1.
-For that special day, we at the Stan Clark Financial Team donated all fees and commissions to the CIBC Children’s Foundation.
+This year, CIBC will hold its annual Miracle Day on December 7.
+On that special day, we at the Stan Clark Financial Team will donate all fees and commissions to the CIBC Children’s Foundation.

 CIBC founded the Children's Foundation, a registered Canadian charity, in 1984 with the belief that by working with our clients, employees and children’s charities, we can make a difference for children in need.

 CIBC covers all administrative costs associated with running the Foundation.
-That means 100% of all funds raised on CIBC Miracle Day go to children's charities across Canada.
-Since inception, CIBC Miracle Day has raised over $110 million for children's charities across Canada – and $260 million globally.
+That means 100% of all funds raised on CIBC Miracle Day go to children’s charities.
+Since inception, CIBC Miracle Day has raised over $110 million for children’s charities across Canada – and $260 million globally.

 The Foundation has three areas of focus: